readytotest/test-playwright/README.md

 <br>
 When a pull request or commit occurs in the primary repository, the following workflow is triggered:

-1. Both repos are checked out (the primary repo that contains my website and this repo that has the Playwright specs)
+1. Both the primary repo that contains my website and this repo that has the Playwright specs are checked out.
-2. A local Node.js server is started within the GitHub runner environment
+2. A local Node.js server is started within the GitHub runner environment.
 3. Playwright scripts located in this repo execute tests against the locally hosted GitHub pages site. in my primary repo.